 Using Guided Meditation to Improve Your Meditation Practice

-Being someone who enjoys meditation, I’ve tried them all: mantras, silent, being mindful and even guided.
+Being someone who enjoys and teaches meditation, I’ve tried them all: mantras, silent, being mindful and even guided.
+I wanted to compile some of my favorite simple and easy guided meditations.

 Though I prefer silent meditation to all the others, guided meditations really do have their place.
 They also offer lots of benefits, too.